eser/immunity/packages/01_immunity/README.md

 ### dropFromArray(source, number)

-skips first n items from an array.
+skips first n items from an array or a generator.

 ```js
 import dropFromArray from 'immunity/lib/dropFromArray';